How freelancers should get feedback

 The result can leave freelancers feeling ‘in the dark’, unsure it is their place to ask about their performance and disheartened, as employees grow wiser about projects that they helped implement.

-Gill Hunt, a director of Skillfair, a provider of advertising, marketing and design consultants, agreed that many freelancers are “inhibited” about asking for feedback from clients and agents.
+Gill Hunt, a director of Skillfair, a provider of advertising, marketing and design consultants, agrees that many freelancers are “inhibited” about asking for feedback from clients and agents.

 “If you have a long term relationship with a client then it's reasonable to suggest a review every so often… and if you present this as being in the client’s interest…it would be hard for them to say ‘no’.”